GauriNaik826/TextImageSearchengine_with_Sceneraphs/README.md

 As illustrated in the figure above, the proposed system integrates a Vision-Language Model (VLM) with scene graph embeddings.
 The methodology comprises three main steps, as described below.

 ### 1. Creating the Annoy Index with Image Embeddings
 The first step in the retrieval task involves building a structured storage system for image embeddings using the Annoy index.

-1. **Generating Image Embeddings**:
-    - Images from the dataset are passed through the CLIP image encoder, which generates embeddings representing the visual content of each image.

-2. **Scene Graph Processing**:
-    - Corresponding scene graphs for the images—where nodes represent objects and edges depict the relationships between them—are processed through a fine-tuned Graph Neural Network (GNN).
-    - The GNN, fine-tuned on the FACTUAL scene graph dataset [Li et al., 2023], encodes the scene graphs into embeddings that capture the relational structures within the images.

-3. **Fusing Embeddings**:
-    - Scene graph embeddings are fused with CLIP image embeddings to create enriched feature vectors that incorporate both spatial and relational understanding.

-4. **Indexing with Annoy**:
-    - These fused embeddings are stored in the Annoy index, which organizes embeddings into a tree structure using random projections, facilitating efficient clustering and retrieval of similar embeddings.
+First, the images from the dataset are passed through the CLIP image encoder, which generates embeddings representing the visual content of each image.
+Simultaneously, the corresponding scene graphs for these images—where nodes represent objects and edges depict the relationships between them—are processed through a fine-tuned Graph Neural Network (GNN).
+The GNN is fine-tuned on the FACTUAL scene graph dataset \cite{li-etal-2023-factual}.
+The GNN encodes the scene graphs into embeddings that capture the relational structures within the images.
+These scene graph embeddings are then fused with the CLIP image embeddings, resulting in enriched feature vectors that incorporate both spatial and relational understanding.
+These fused embeddings are stored in the Annoy index \footnote{https://github.com/spotify/annoy}, which organizes embeddings into a tree structure using random projections, facilitating efficient clustering and retrieval of similar embeddings.
+Once this indexed database of image embeddings is prepared, the system is ready to process textual queries.

 ### 2. Query Representation
-When a text query is provided, it is processed in parallel with its corresponding scene graph.

-1. **Text Embeddings**:
-    - The textual query is passed through the CLIP text encoder to generate feature embeddings that capture the semantic meaning of the query.

-2. **Scene Graph for the Query**:
-    - A scene graph is constructed for the query where objects (e.g., "person," "pants," "window") serve as nodes, and their relationships (e.g., "person-with-pants") define the edges.
-    - This query scene graph is encoded using the same fine-tuned GNN used for the image scene graphs.

-3. **Fusing Query Embeddings**:
-    - Text embeddings from the CLIP text encoder are fused with the query scene graph embeddings, resulting in a unified query representation that incorporates both semantic and relational understanding to better interpret complex, multi-part queries.
+As shown in the figure, when a text query is provided, it is processed in parallel with its corresponding scene graph.
+The raw textual query is passed through the CLIP text encoder to generate its feature embedding that captures the semantic meaning of the query.
+In addition, a scene graph is constructed for the query, where objects (e.g., ``person'', ``pants'', ``window'') serve as nodes and their relationships (e.g., ``person-with-pants'') define the edges.
+This query scene graph is encoded using the same fine-tuned GNN used for the image scene graphs, producing embeddings that capture the relational structure of the query.
+The text embeddings from the CLIP text encoder are fused with the query scene graph embeddings, resulting in a unified query representation that incorporates both semantic and relational understanding to better interpret complex, multi-part queries.

 ### 3. Retrieval Using Approximate Nearest Neighbors
 The final step involves retrieving the most relevant images from the indexed database.

-1. **Similarity Search**:
-    - The fused query embeddings are compared with the fused image embeddings stored in the Annoy index.
-    - The Annoy index leverages the Approximate Nearest Neighbors (ANN) algorithm to perform a similarity search, clustering stored embeddings and identifying the closest matches to the query embedding in the shared vector space.
+The fused query embeddings are compared with the fused image embeddings stored in the Annoy index.
+The index leverages the Approximate Nearest Neighbors (ANN) algorithm to perform a similarity search, clustering the stored embeddings and identifying the closest matches to the query embedding in the shared vector space.
+This process efficiently retrieves the top-ranked images that are most relevant to the query in terms of both semantic content and relational context.

-2. **Top-Ranked Images**:
-    - This process efficiently retrieves the top-ranked images that are most relevant to the query in terms of both semantic content and relational context.

 By integrating scene graph-based reasoning and fusing the embeddings, our system achieves improved compositional understanding, enabling it to handle complex multi-part queries with higher accuracy and relevance.